Installation view of Pace at Art Basel Paris 2025

 Three new ceramic sculptures by Arlene Shechet, whose large-scale painted aluminum composition Dawn (2024) will be on view on the Avenue Winston Churchill, between the Grand Palais and the Petit Palais, as part of the fair’s public program

-New paintings created this year by Nigel Cooke, Pam Evelyn, Adrian Ghenie, Li Hei Di, Kylie Manning, Mao Yan, and Lauren Quin
+New paintings created this year by Nigel Cooke, Pam Evelyn, Adrian Ghenie, Li Hei Di, Kylie Manning, Mao Yan, Lauren Quin, and a vibrant, new pastel drawing by Loie Hollowell

 Tassa vermella, a 1984 painting by Antoni Tàpies, who will be the subject of a solo exhibition opening in November at Pace’s New York gallery